gecko0307/dagon/doc/Render Pipeline Overview.md

 ### Dual-Paraboloid Shadow Maps (DPSM)

 Dual-paraboloid shadow maps are an optimized technique for rendering and sampling shadows for omnidirectional light sources (in Dagon, these are spherical and tube area lights).
 Straightforward shadowing technique for such lights is a depth cube map, rendered from 6 directions around the light source.
 Paraboloid projection allows to use only 2 depth maps, each covering a half-space around the light source.
 Same projection is then used to convert eye-space coordinates to depth texture coordinates to sample the map for an arbitrary point.
 The trade-off is singularity artifacts at the border between half-spaces, but they are usually negligible.

+### Subsurface Scattering

+Dagon's deferred pipeline supports subsurface scattering based on Hanrahan-Krueger approximation of isotropic BSSRDF, like in the famous Disney/Principled BRDF.

 ### HDR